core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Resource lookup results in links that are semantically equivalent to the links submitted to the RD.
 The links and link parameters returned by the lookup are equal to the submitted ones, except that the target and anchor references are fully resolved.
+(Web link serializations that internally support changing the Base URI MAY express them as relative references as long as it is ensured that when resolved, they give the full URIs of the registered resources again).

 Links that did not have an anchor attribute are therefore returned with the  base URI of the registration as the anchor.
 Links of which href or anchor was submitted as a (full) URI are returned with these attributes unmodified.